plcharbonneau/consul-demo/README.md

     - Note: Intentions have no effect on the Back Tier, as it's not using Consul Connect
 - [Multi Region Configuration](./diagrams/4-Consul-Config-Multi-DC-sm.png)

-> A PowerPoint version and larger versions of these diagrams are included in the `./diagrams` directory
+> A PowerPoint version and larger versions of these diagrams is included in the `./diagrams` directory

 ## Images